YongliHe23/SequenceExamples-GE/ISMRM-Perfusion-Workshop-Pamplona-2025/ASL/README.md

 1. Put the ScanArchive file in the `./data/` folder and rename it to `data.h5`

 2. Edit the file `recon/recon_asl.m`:
-   1. Set path to GE's Orcehstra toolbox (download from the GE research user forum)
+   1. Set path to GE's Orchestra toolbox (download from the GE research user forum)
    2. Set number of runs (opnex).
 This value is set by the scanner operator.

 3. Run nufft reconstruction script: